MLXIO

 Q: What are the most important features for startups?

-A: Funnel analysis, cohort segmentation, retention tracking, session replay, and easy integration are most critical.
+A: Funnel analysis, cohort segmentation, retention tracking, event governance, integrations, and easy dashboarding are the most important starting points.

 Bottom Line